 Association industry research by Community Brands suggests that members expect a personalized experience with their association.
-They also want help advancing their careers.
+They also want help advancing their careers through every season.

 So, how can you provide a personalized experience that helps your members grow professionally?

 First, let’s look in more detail at the association research findings.
 Then, let’s consider the technology that can help your association give your members both the experience and the career support they seek.